 In addition to a physical examination, the following tests may help in coming up with a suspected diganosis of osteosarcoma.
 A health care team with experience diagnosing and treating bone tumors should perform these tests.

-Bone scan.
+- Bone scan.
 A bone scan uses a radioactive tracer to look at the inside of the bones.
-The tracer is injected into a person's vein.
-It collects in areas of the bone, and a special camera detects it.
-Healthy bone appears gray to the camera.
-Meanwhile, areas of bone abnormality which would include those caused by a tumor, appear dark.
-However, areas where new bone is being formed also appear dark.
-This is normal.
+The tracer is injected into a patient’s vein.
+It collects in areas of the bone and is detected by a special camera.
+Healthy bone appears lighter to the camera, and areas of injury, such as those caused by cancer, stand out on the image.
 A bone scan is a way to find out whether or not osteosarcoma may have spread to other bones beyond the place it started.

 A doctor who specializes in bone tumors should perform the biopsy.
 The biopsy typically involves surgery.
 However, sometimes, the doctor may use a needle biopsy.
 A needle biopsy uses a hollow needle inserted into the tumor.
 For bone tumors, a "core needle" biopsy may be large enough to make the diagnosis.
 A "fine needle" aspiration is a type of biopsy used for several other cancer types that uses a very thin needle, but it is rarely appropriate for osteosarcoma.
 Osteosarcoma is most often diagnosed based on its specific characteristics and appearance under a microscope.
 The doctor may analyze the genes or other features of the cancer cells, most often to tell osteosarcoma apart from other types of cancer that have more characteristic genetic features.